What is Contemplative Spirituality? A Framework for Spiritual Life

 But most of us struggle mightily with that!
 We have jobs and kids and duties to get to, to-do lists filled with shopping lists filled with multi-store excursion lists.
 For most of us, our lives are already filled to the brim with the doings of life.
 Without even realizing it, we might find ourselves skimming over the depths of our own lives, moving from one thing to the next.

 A contemplative spirituality gives us some tangible tools with which to shift our default operating system from one of incessant doing to one of intentional being.
-By engaging practices of silence, solitude, stillness, and solidarity, we can come into more and more contact with the divinity within the present moment.
+When we engage with our story, develop practices that fit us, and move within our communities with solidarity, we become more in-contact with the divinity of the present moment.

 Engaging a contemplative spirituality ultimately isn’t about adding more to our lives.
 It’s about shifting our inner sense of self and our outer worldview from scarcity to abundance, from consumption to creation, from production to celebration, and from seeking control to seeking justice.